AI Readiness Assessment (AIRA)

 3–4 weeks

-For the executive who needs a defensible point of view before the next board meeting, without commissioning a full cross-functional review.
+Single-function or single-region focus.
+For the executive who needs a defensible point of view before the next board meeting — without commissioning a full cross-functional review.

-Founder-led scale-ups.
+Best fit: Founder-led scale-ups.
 Single-region reviews.
-Companies asking the AI question for the first time, who want an honest, scoped answer before a larger commitment.
+Companies asking the AI question for the first time and wanting an honest, scoped answer before a larger commitment.

 • What it does: